-Department Chair, Jeffrey Eicher, JD, CPA

-Email address: eicher@clarion.edu Website: www.clarion.edu/fin brokerage, appraisal, real estate law, management, finance, and investment in real estate.

-Department Faculty: J. Belloit, J. Eicher, J. Eichlin, J. Heavilin F. Shepard
+Department Chair, Jeffrey Eicher, JD, CPA 338 Still Hall Telephone: 814-393-2626 Email address: eicher@clarion.edu Website: www.clarion.edu/fin Department Faculty: J. Belloit, J. Eicher, J. Eichlin, J. Heavilin F. Shepard

 The finance curriculum prepares students for a variety of positions in financial institutions and other corporations, or for careers as financial planners.
 Because finance is a functional area in every organization, students are exposed in their finance electives to a wide range of choices.
-The real estate program is designed to prepare students for careers in